mahendrabhandarkar/mplanyii2/README.md

 https://www.yiiframework.com/wiki/2568/jwt-authentication-tutorial - JWT Token
 https://github.com/yii2mod/yii2-swagger - API Documentation creation
 https://github.com/hafriedlander/phockito - Phockito - Mockito for PHP
+Splunk and Kabbana - Log checking tool - Required when we have done deployment on AWS or Load Balancing sceanrios Log4J - Can use for log analysis in local server

+DevOps - TeamCity or Puppet and Jenkins - For Automatic Code deployment - Docker [Created Image need to be uploaded on server] and Kubernetes - Zipkin Server or Jaeger - Is an application that monitors and manages the logs of your Spring Boot application.
+isolt -

 https://www.yiiframework.com/doc/api/2.0/yii-filters-cors - Yii2 CORS
 https://www.yiiframework.com/wiki/2568/jwt-authentication-tutorial - JWT Authentication Tutorial